 After the hurricane

 - Prevent infectious diseases.
-Do not eat or drink anything that has come into contact with flood water.
+Do not eat or drink anything that has come in contact with flood water.
 Encourage your people to practice good hygiene, washing their hands with soap when running water is available and using hand sanitizer when it’s not.

 - Contact your insurance company.
 Your insurance company needs to know about any damages to your facility as soon as it’s safe to reach out.
 They will be able to advise you as to next steps.
+Industry statistics show that mitigating claims as early as possible can possibly minimize the amount of damage or injury sustained.
+According to the National Council on Compensation Insurance (NCCI), losses show a cost increase of around 15% on average each week for the first four weeks a claim is not reported.

 Read more about hurricane safety, preparedness and recovery: